Joan2xP/whatsapp-bot/README.md

 I aimed to interact with WhatsApp Web as quickly as possible, without relying on uncertain timers.
 Instead, I used triggers to advance to the next action promptly without unnecessary delays or failures.

-[!IMPORTANT]

-> This script only works in spanish WhatsApp web, some DOM elements are selected by their text